- ILLUSTRATORS' PUZZLES

 His exhibition at the beginning of 2020 at the Belvedere Museum in the Netherlands was a great success.

-He is represented in Paris by Arsenic Galerie, rue Guénégaud and by the Adorable Art & Design Gallery in The Hague.
+He is represented in Paris by Arsenic Galerie, rue Guénégaud and by the Adorable Art & Design gallery in The Hague.

 Clara Debray is a young French author and illustrator.
-She grew up in a small village of Chartreuse in the Alps and moved to Paris for her studies.
+She grew up in a small village of Chartreuse in the Alps and joined Paris for her studies.
 After graduating in textile design in 2016 at the Duperré school, she joined the Paris School of Decorative Arts from which she graduated in 2020.

 "Our plastic universe, at the crossroads of these fields, mixes popular culture, graphic design and abstraction to explore the narrative and poetic character of images.
-Faced with an ambient pessimism, we want to reinstate a relationship of curiosity, fiction and dialogue with everyone, young and old.
+Faced with an ambient pessimism, we want to reinstate a relationship of curiosity, fiction and dialogue with everyone, young and old."

-Fascinated by the light, shadows and textures of trees, he first followed his own steps, even though Félix Valloton and the Japanese artist Kazuo Oga, DA of the Studio Ghibli films, inspired him in his art.
+Fascinated by the light, shadows and textures of trees, he first followed his own steps, even if Félix Valloton and the Japanese artist Kazuo Oga, DA of the Studio Ghibli films, inspired him in his art.

 This self-taught, multi-awarded Tomi Ungerer fan has been living in France for twenty years.
 She has published more than thirty albums as an author-illustrator and her works have been translated all over the world.
 She has often exhibited her work at Artazart, from "petits poux" to "Un grand jour de rien".